-If continuous integration is so awesome … why are software engineering teams still spending an average 13 hours per failures in their backlog?
+If continuous integration (CI) is so awesome, why are software development teams still spending an average of 13 hours per failure in their backlog?

-Yet, a recent study carried out by the Cambridge Judge Business School MBA projet reveals that while while CI adoption is on the rise (growing from 70% in 2015 to 88% in 2019), software failures in test remain a major impediment to delivery speed.
+And yet, a recent study carried out by the Cambridge Judge Business School MBA project reveals that, while CI adoption is on the rise (growing from 70% in 2015 to 88% in 2019), software failures in test remain a major impediment to delivery speed.

 This is The Great Stink in software development.

-A CI/CD environment, test automation, and more advanced testing capabilities like fuzz-testing all help with delivering quality software at pace - but they bring with them a growing backlog of failing tests.
+A CI/CD environment, test automation, and more advanced testing capabilities like fuzz-testing, all help with delivering quality software at speed - but they bring with them a growing backlog of failing tests.
 Test suites are plagued by hundreds of failing tests that take months of engineering effort to bring under control.

 And defects are expensive.
 Failures in automated tests cause bottlenecks in the development pipeline and increase overall development cycle time.
-The ensuing waste and inefficiency in the process results in uncertainty, unpredictabilty, and delays to get new features to market.
+The ensuing waste and inefficiency in the process results in uncertainty, unpredictability, and delays in bringing new features to market.

-Over 600 million hours a year is spent on debugging code in North America alone.
-This equates to US$61Bn in salary costs alone.
+Over 600 million hours a year are spent on debugging code in North America alone.
+This equates to $61Bn just in salary costs.

-We sweep them under the carpet and hope they go away.
-Except that the bulging blockage in the pipeline stinks like a putrid sewage drain.
+We sweep those test failures under the carpet and hope they go away.
+But the bulging blockage in the pipeline stinks like a putrid sewage drain.

-It slows development teams down, preventing them from releasing new functionality faster and responding to customer demand before the competition gets there.
+It slows development teams down, preventing them from releasing new functionality faster and from responding to customer demand before the competition gets there first.

 So what’s the real problem here?
 Why do we have a growing backlog of failing tests preventing us from realizing the true potential of CI?

-91% of software developers admit to having unresolved defects because they cannot reproduce them (Ref. analyst study on software reliability).
+91% of software developers admit to having defects which remain unresolved because they cannot reproduce the issue (see an analyst firm's study on software reliability).
 That’s the problem: REPRODUCIBILITY.

 Reproducibility is the fundamental problem slowing engineering teams down.
 It blocks their development pipeline and prevents them from releasing software changes at the pace they need to.

-Software failure replay offers a solution by removing the guesswork in failure diagnosis entirely.
+Time travel debugging offers a solution by entirely removing the guesswork in failure diagnosis.

-LiveRecorder is the leading software failure replay platform.
-LiveRecorder can record a failed process down to instruction level - capturing bugs in the act.
-The recording represents a 100% reproducible test case.
-Engineers can then debug the recording by replaying the recording artifact forwards & backwards - getting full visibility & data-driven insight into what their software really did before it failed or misbehaved.
+LiveRecorder is the leading time travel debugging platform for C/C++ and Java applications.
+It can record a failed process down to instruction level - capturing bugs in the act.
+No need to reproduce the issue.
+All the data engineers need is already there in the recording.
+Engineers can simply debug the recording artifact by replaying it forward and backward.
+This gives them full visibility and data-driven insight into what their software really did before it failed or misbehaved.

-This diagram below illustrates how LiveRecorder can reduce the MTTR of software defects, unblock ci/cd pipelines and deliver significantly engineering cost savings.
+The diagram below illustrates how LiveRecorder can reduce the time-to-resolution of software defects and unblock CI/CD pipelines.